 I traveled to El Salvador after Honduras, it was an easy transition.
 At similar cost, maybe even cheaper, Spanish speaking country, same kind of food and kind people.
 I experienced that El Salvador is less touristy than neighbor Guatemala.
 El Salvador is usually skipped mainly due to the negative and violent headlines in the news; of which I didn’t notice any of it in the touristic places.
 I didn’t visit San Salvador for that reason to be honest.
 Not enough time but preferred to stay at the beach and more touristic places.
-Here I will describe my experiences and hope you find this useful tips.
+In this travel blog I will describe my experiences on El Salvador and hope you find this useful tips.

 As a Dutch citizen we don’t need to request a Visa, we get one in our passport for three months when we arrive in the country.
 Please check your visa status when traveling to El Salvador.
 Strangely enough you don’t get a stamp at the El Salvadorian border.
 They look at the stamp of the country you leave, in my instance Guatemala.
 This means the exit stamp and date is the entry for El Salvador.